Personal current accounts (PCA) is common, in terms of, modern life because

 It offers a line of credit through overdrafts.

-Banking and non-banking sectors require the user to open a new bank account which keeps a record of all the transactions related to them.
+Banking and non-banking sectors require the user to open a new bank account that records all the related transactions.

-In the case of joint, there can be two or more owners and each owner has full right to withdraw, manage, and deposit funds.
+In the case of the joint, there can be two or more owners, and each owner has the full right to withdraw, manage, and deposit funds.
 Some banks label one of the holders as primary.

 Once it is established, the owners can close the account entirely.